Shuncio/Web-drums/README.md

 # Web-drums
 Fully responsive drum kit website - https://shuncio.github.io/Web-drums/

-TODO:
-1. Transition from that ugly media queries part of the CSS code into a modern way of styling elements – Flexbox.

 Licensed under the GPLv3 terms, 100 % free software.

 The legal notes about the favicon I used (which was generated using the graphic from Twitter Twemoji):